 Megateo's faction has an estimated 50 members and controls much of the cocaine moving through the Catatumbo region in Norte de Santander.
 He works with the Revolutionary Armed Forces of Colombia (FARC) and the National Liberation Army (ELN), who also have a strong presence in the region, supplying coca base and cocaine to criminal groups including the Rastrojos.
 The EPL is also believed to have excellent intelligence capabilities.
 This collaborative relationship was evidenced by the discovery of 44 cocaine laboratories in Norte de Santander in April 2013, which police said were run by the FARC and the ELN, who then sold the processed cocaine to Megateo for distribution.

 Megateo enjoyed a great deal of local popular support and influence.
 According to Semana, which has referred to him as a "Robin Hood with drug trafficking money," Megateo was known to give out school supplies and Christmas presents to locals.
-He has also been helped out by corrupt officials -- by Semana's account, Megateo was informed of the 2006 DAS operation against him by DAS agents themselves.
+He also received assistance from corrupt officials -- by Semana's account, Megateo was informed of the 2006 DAS operation against him by DAS agents themselves.

 Megateo was principally involved in cocaine trafficking and cocaine brokering, as head of the sole remaining EPL faction.